Flow in the face of adversity

 The world’s faiths have wrestled with many of these same concepts of change, moving on and acceptance.
 Perhaps American theologian Reinhold Niebuhr has summed up our options most elegantly with this simple and familiar prayer: “God, grant me the serenity to accept the things I cannot change, courage to change the things that I can, and wisdom to know the difference.”

 Go With the Flow co-columnist Dr. Jeff Thoren is president of VetPartners and founder of Gifted Leaders, a Phoenix company offering leadership and coaching services.
-Co-columnist Trey Cutler is a San Luis Obispo, California, attorney specializing in veterinary business matters.
+Co-columnist Trey Cutler is a veterinary transaction attorney.